ibmstorage/ibm-storageinsights-ecosystem-prometheus/README.md

 # IBM Storage Insights Prometheus Exporter
 Prometheus exporter for IBM Storage Insights

-# Steps to export SI metrics of a system to Prometheus
+# Steps to export IBM Storage Insights metrics of a system to Prometheus
 - Prepare `config.json`.
-Provide following details:
+Provide the following details:
   - Your IBM ID
   - Your REST API Key
   - Your tenant UUID